kev231998/probemon/README.md

 Even phone using the same OS like android, can behave differently: some send PR every 30 seconds, while others only send PR when the screen is unlocked.

-# Trick #
-## Fake AP ##
- - If you have a specific target that is using randomized MAC address while probing
- - If you have been able to catch and determine a SSID that the target is probing for
- - then you can decloak it by using a fake AP with the same name of the SSID previously sniffed.

-You don't need to provide internet accesss.
-But in that case, the target might notice it.
-Whereas if you let it use Internet, you can be liable of its use of Internet.

-The target having seen the AP in the vicinity will continue to probe for it, decloaked.

 *all your probe requests belong to us*